-Ownership, 33.654.150.B

-Ownership of the rights-of-way is determined through the following standards:

-- 1. Through streets.
+- A. Purpose.
+To protect long-term access and both public and private investment in the street system, the rights and responsibilities for the street system must be clear.
+Public ownership of streets is preferred to provide long-term access to sites and meet connectivity goals.
+However, where a dead-end street serves a limited number of units, the public benefit may be very limited and the maintenance costs may be relatively high.
+In that limited situation, private streets may be appropriate.
+Where public ownership is not feasible, property owners must know their maintenance responsibilities and what public use to expect on rights-of-way. - B. Ownership.
+Ownership of rights-of-way is determined through the following standards: - 1.
+Through streets.
 Through streets must be dedicated to the public. - 2.
 Partial streets.
 Partial streets must be dedicated to the public. - 3.
 Dead-end streets.
-In general, dead-end streets and turnaround must be dedicated to the public.
+In general, dead-end streets and turnarounds must be dedicated to the public.
 A dead-end street may be privately owned if the street will abut no more than eight lots within the land division site, and the street is not proposed as, or required to be a partial street.
-If the street is not dedicated to the public, it must be in a tract, and owned in common by the owners of the property served by the street or by the Homeowners' Association. - 4.
-Exceptions for temporary turnarounds.
-Temporary turnarounds may be in an easement.
+If the street is not dedicated to the public, it must be in a tract, and owned in common by the owners of property served by the street or by the Homeowners' Association. - 4.
+Exception for temporary turnarounds.
+Temporary turnarounds may be in an easement. - 5.
+Exceptions for common greens and shared courts.
+Common greens and shared courts must be privately owned.
+They must be in a tract, and owned by the Homeowners' Association or owned in common by the owners of property served by the common green or shared court.